Hopital Baptiste Biblique

 Charting

-Doctor's orders are generally written in English.
-Nursing charting in French and English.
-Most staff speak English.
+Doctor's orders are generally written in English and they communicate with each other in English.
+Nurses chart in French and English.
+Most national staff understand English.
 Translators available for patient interaction.
+Doctors take home call with national staff on call in-house.

 Surgery

-There are (2) operating rooms equipped with basic OR equipment and supplies to perform a broad range of surgeries.
-There is an equipment sterilizer machine.
-No laparoscopy or fluoroscopy.
-No ventilators except for generals for surgery.
-Limited orthopedic capacity including SIGN nail capability.
+There are (2) operating rooms equipped with basic OR equipment and supplies to perform a broad range of surgeries, including upper and lower endoscopy, although no fluoroscopy or laparoscopy is available.
+They do have limited orthopedic capacity, including SIGN nail capability.
 There is a hip fracture table.
-There are upper and lower endoscopes.
-Surgeries are performed every weekday except Wednesday and emergency cases 24/7.
-Average of 4 surgeries performed per day.
+Elective surgeries are performed every weekday except Wednesday, with emergency surgery capabilities available 24/7.
+HBB see an average of 4-6 surgeries performed per day.
+Surgeons take home call.